duarteocarmo/duarteocarmo.com/content/posts/108-pretraining-llms-european-portuguese.md

 1. Filtering the pretraining data for documents with higher educational scores improved the base model's performance, but only up to a certain threshold.
 Filtering by ≥2 performed better than filtering by ≥3.
 2. The base models trained without filtering (the first row) achieved the lowest validation BPB.
 This likely reflects how closely the unfiltered training data matches the validation distribution.

 The idea that higher-quality pretraining data creates better language models is not groundbreaking.
-Its shown in research such as [FineWeb and FineWeb-Edu](https://arxiv.org/abs/2406.17557), as well as models such as Microsoft's [Phi](https://arxiv.org/abs/2306.11644).
+It's shown in research such as [FineWeb and FineWeb-Edu](https://arxiv.org/abs/2406.17557), as well as models such as Microsoft's [Phi](https://arxiv.org/abs/2306.11644).
 Still, it's very interesting to see it in practice!

-The best base model will need to balance both PTCORE score and validation BPB (quality AND diversity).
+The best base model will need to balance both PTCORE score and validation BPB (quality AND ability to model language).

 ## Training larger and for longer